Dennis-Maigua/willguard/README.md

 ### 1. Clone the Repository

-Download the project to your local machine (Desktop):
+Open a new terminal and clone the project to your local machine `Desktop`:

 ```bash
     $ cd Desktop